ViS Research

-ViS Research was an American company that transformed clinical trial planning with a pioneer site feasibility platform.
-The ViS online platform provided tools and analytics to pharmaceutical and biotechnology companies and contract research organizations that transformed how locations, research centers and investigators are evaluated for inclusion in clinical trials.
+ViS Research was an American company that conducted clinical trial planning with a site feasibility platform.
+The ViS online platform provided tools and analytics to pharmaceutical and biotechnology companies and contract research organizations.
+Its objective was to transform how locations, research centers, and investigators were evaluated for inclusion in clinical trials.

 ViS was acquired by IQVIA (formerly known as IMS Health - Quintiles) in June 2015.